 Climate concert

-A special natural spectacle: in the Wadden Sea off the German North Sea coast, Europe's largest breeding ground for migratory birds, the water releases a sandbank for an hour at the rhythm of the tides.
+A rather special spectacle of nature: the rhythm of the tide reveals a sandbank for just an hour in the Wadden Sea off the German North Sea coast, Europe's largest breeding ground for migratory birds.

 On a sunny September day in 2022, the ALDEBARAN set sail to reach this very sandbank.
 On board were a cello quartet from Orchester des Wandels, a film crew and Hamburg sound engineer Volker Zeigermann.
 Despite wind speeds of up to 60 km/h, he managed to make an original audio recording with virtually no background noise.